'He Died Like A Coward' — Donald Trump Confirms Death of ISIS Leader Abu Bakr al-Baghdadi | Breitbart

 President Donald Trump announced Sunday that ISIS founder and leader Abu Bakr al-Baghdadi has died as the result of a raid conducted by United States special forces.

-“He died like a dog, he died like a coward,” Trump said from the White House on Sunday.
+“He died like a dog, he died like a coward,” Trump said on Sunday.

 The president announced the news in a statement to the nation from the White House.